-Summary of the community Impacts of the Draft Strategy against the relevant strategic documents as well as Council's plans and policies
+Summary of the community Impacts of the Strategy against the relevant strategic documents as well as Council's plans and policies

-Document Name Relevant aims, objectives or priorities Summary of the Draft Strategy's response Greater Sydney Region Plan A city for people Objective 6: Services and infrastructure meet communities' changing needs.
+Document Name ent Relevant aims, objectives or priorities Summary of the Strategy's response Greater Sydney Region Plan A city for people Objective 6: Services and infrastructure meet communities' changing needs.
 Provide a variety of apartment sizes to draw a new demographic to the Centre.
 Provide non-residential floor space to cater for community/demographic changing needs.
-Enhance laneway activation through sustainable Objective 7: Communities are healthy, resilient and socially connected.
-Waste education programs.
+Enhance laneway activation through sustainable waste education programs.
+Objective 7: Communities are healthy, resilient and socially connected.
 Retain and enhance the village character with an appropriate built form scale and quality.
 Maintain the fine-grained connectivity through small streets, laneways and arcades.
 Create people orientated, comfortable, safe and active public domain through the ongoing implementation of the Public Domain Strategy.
 Objective 8: Greater Sydney's communities are culturally rich with diverse neighbourhoods.
 Create a range of high-quality pedestrian-oriented public spaces to enhance the Centre's capacity for cultural activities, events, public arts and festivals.
 Maintain the structure and design integrity of the heritage conservation area, heritage items and contributory buildings through sensitive transitions.
 Foster a healthy, culturally rich and socially diverse community by providing a variety of apartment sizes Objective 9: Greater Sydney celebrates the arts and supports creative industries and innovation.
 Enhance opportunities for innovation and creative hubs in new developments through the provision of non-residential floor space.
 Housing the city Objective 10: Greater housing supply.
 Objective 11: Housing is more diverse and affordable.
 Enhance housing affordability through proposed controls for studio and one-bedroom apartments.
 Attract younger demographics to live and work in the Centre by providing a unit mix.
-A city of great places Objective 12: Great places that bring people together Maintain and enhance the sense of place through:
+A city of great places Objective 12: Great places that bring people together Maintain and enhance the sense of place through: Maintaining a sense of human scale throughout the Centre and increase passive surveillance Introduction of new plaza/civic spaces in Kiaora Lane and Transvaal Avenue Pedestrianisation of Transvaal Avenue (in part) and shared laneways consistent with the recommendations of the Double Bay Centre Pedestrianisation Study Introduction of new through-site pedestrian links